TharunKumarrA/Molecule-Visualiser-DSA/README.md

 ## Key Features

+* Detailed information sharing about the constructed molecules **Physical** and **Chemical** Properties.
+* Bond angle calculations and molecular geometry analysis.
 * Algorithmic efficiency for real-time updates and smooth interactions.
-* Bond angle calculations and molecular geometry analysis.
-* Support for various chemical formats.
-* Detailed information sharing about the molecule's properties.
-* A comprehensive tool for education and research.

 ## Tech Stack